qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

      [ 0.        +0.j         0.        +0.j         0.        +0.j
       -0.24514517+0.j       ]]

 Note that it is also possible to add Lindblad dissipation superoperators in the Bloch-Refield tensor by passing the operators via the ``c_ops`` keyword argument like you would in the :func:`qutip.mesolve` or :func:`qutip.mcsolve` functions.
-For convenience, the function :func:`qutip.bloch_redfield.bloch_redfield_tensor` also returns a list of eigenkets `ekets`, since they are calculated in the process of calculating the Bloch-Redfield tensor `R`, and the `ekets` are usually needed again later when transforming operators between the computational basis and the eigenbasis.
+For convenience, the function :func:`qutip.bloch_redfield.bloch_redfield_tensor` also returns the eigenstates of `H` (`H_ekets`), since they are calculated in the process of calculating the Bloch-Redfield tensor `R`, and the `H_ekets` are usually needed again later when transforming operators between the computational basis and the eigenbasis.

 .. plot::